aleshaleksey/fansys23/10-conditions-types.md

 Physical damage destroys the physical structure of a target by direct application of physical force.
 Weapon damage is almost always physical damage.
 Entities without a physical form are ALWAYS immune to physical damage.
 Entities with a supernatural form may also be immune to physical damage (eg spirits).

+Physical damage, is generally considered "natural", even if it is caused by most [spells](07-magic-and-spellcasting.md).

 **Piercing** damage is typically caused by teeth and pointy weapons and projectiles.
 It involves the concentration of force at a small point (pressure), which results in deep penetration of the target along a line.
 Soft targets with and without a hard shell are typically susceptible to this kind of damage.
 It can cause the "bleeding" condition.

 **Slashing** damage is typically caused by bladed weapons or sharp claws.
 It involves the physical splitting of two parts of a target by application of concentrated force along a plane (a cut).
 Soft targets are particularly susceptible to slashing damage.
 Slashing damage typically causes the "bleeding" or "crippled" condition.